CelluleProjet/TiPi99/README.md

     - starts the automatic search for the _TP99 device_ and wait for the USB cable connection.

   - **Update Port List**
-    - for debug purpose, it update and show all the COM ports available in the pc.
+    - for debug purpose, it updates and show all the COM ports available in the pc.
 By clicking on the name of the displayed COM you can see the details.

 ## 'Serial' Tab: Device Found